 GHS has been adopted by many countries around the world and is now also used as the basis for international and national transport regulations for dangerous goods.

-The hazards of chemicals are communicated through standard statements and pictograms on labels and safety data sheets.
+The hazards of chemicals are communicated through signal words and pictograms on labels and safety data sheets.

 New terms have replaced old ones: